jpatil6/creativeapproaches2/_posts/2018-10-03-Being-left-behind.md

 An art project by Jai Patil

-In 'Being left behind', I collect self-reported data on the things a person thinks they throw away daily, and suspend these articles of trash in a molded sculpture portrait of the person.
-Since there were several practical limitations in casting a person's face in resin, for the purpose of this project I have created a 3D model of the sculpture with the suspended articles of trash also represented and rendered in it.
+In 'Being left behind', I collect self-reported data on the things a person thinks they throw away daily, and suspend these articles of trash in a molded sculpture portrait of them.
+Since there were several practical limitations in casting a person's face in resin, for the purpose of this project I have created a 3D model of the sculpture with the representative suspended articles of trash and rendered it.

 ![1]({{ site.url }}/images/1.png)